 The Quick-Snap Sprinkler comes with a pre-installed nozzle that throws 2.5 gallons of water per minute at an angle of 26º.
 Different nozzles are available that range from 1.5 to 8 gallons per minute.
 Low angle nozzles are also available that shoot water out at a 12º angle.
 Nozzle sets may be ordered from the PARTS tab of our website.
 For interactive instructions on how to change out a nozzle just watch this short animation:

 3. INSPECTING AND CLEANING THE FILTER

 In order to prevent freeze damage to your Quick-Snap unit, you must make sure the water is removed before freezing.
-You may remove the whole unit from the ground and replace it in the Spring, you may take off the orange cap and allow the water inside to evaporate, or you may order an Air Purge from our website and blow the water out with a bicycle pump.
-Just screw the Air Purge in to a female quick-connect, snap the female end onto the sprinkler’s male end, attach the bicycle pump, and pump out enough of the water to eliminate the risk of freeze damage to the sprinkler.
+(1) You may remove the whole unit from the ground and replace it in the Spring, (2) you may take off the orange cap and allow the water inside to evaporate, (3) you may unscrew the top of the sprinkler from its canister and dip a towel or sponge inside to wick out the water before screwing the top back on, or (4) you may order an Air Purge from our website and blow the water out with a bicycle pump.
+Just snap the female end of the Air Purge onto the sprinkler’s male end, attach the bicycle pump, and pump out enough of the water to eliminate the risk of freeze damage to the sprinkler.